exxeleron/enterprise-components/tutorial/Lesson05/README.md

 ### Generating user passwords

-Passwords stored in Enterprise Components configuration files are XOR-ed against built-in mask.
-For simplicity of this lesson, default mask value is used.
+Passwords stored in Enterprise Components configuration files are obfuscated by using XOR against built-in mask. (`.sl.p.m` variable in `qsl/sl.q` file)

 > Note:
 >
-> XOR mask is stored in `.sl.p.m` variable in `qsl/sl.q` file.
-It is advised to change this mask on
-> productive systems.
+> Passwords are protected (obfuscated) only to avoid from accidential reading.

 In order to generate a new password for a user (XOR password), please run `admin.genPass` in interactive mode (we used `demouser` as a password for a user we added in this lesson):